 The day following Simpson’s death, the peloton had to ride.
 They agreed that a British rider should cross the line first.
 Barry Hoban was given the honour and he went on to marry Simpson’s widow a couple of years later.

 Almost 30 years passed before the next death of another rider on the Tour de France.
 Fabio Casartelli was the reigning Olympic champion, after taking the victory at Barcelona in 1992.
 The last Olympics where only amateurs could race.
 Casartelli turned pro the following year and completed that year’s Giro d’Italia.
 Team Motorola selected him for the 1995 Tour de France.
 The team included big names like Sean Yates, Lance Armstrong, Steve Bauer and Frankie Andreu.

 Casartelli’s death sparked a debate on the mandatory use of helmets in the peloton.
 Doctors argued that the injuries wouldn’t have been as severe with a helmet.
 Particularly as the impact was made with on the top of the head.
-It took another 8 years for helmet wearing to be made compulsory.
-The death of Andrey Kivilev during Paris-Nice finally tilting the scales towards this act of safety.
+It took another 8 years for helmet-wearing to be made compulsory.
+The death of Andrey Kivilev during Paris-Nice finally tilted the scales towards this act of safety.

 Non-rider Tour de France deaths

 Unfortunately, it’s not just riders who have died during the Tour de France.